What is ACA?

-Since each meeting is autonomous, and each meeting is a different experience, we recommend that you try as many different ones as possible before deciding if the ACA program can be helpful to you in your journey from discovery to recovery.
+Since each meeting is autonomous, and each meeting can be a different experience, we recommend that if your first meeting is not a fit for you, try other meetings before deciding if the ACA program can be helpful in your journey from discovery to recovery.

 Meetings are intended to be a safe place.
 We share our experience, strength, and hope; we offer compassion and understanding.
 We also have the right not to share, unless we are ready.
 We welcome you to join us.